SPARKINIFINITY/Chatbot-NYD/README.md

 - BM25 cache is invalidated on every upload/delete.
 - Index rebuilds automatically when embedding dimension changes.

-## Security & Privacy
-- Uploaded files are stored locally under uploads/.
-- No data is sent to third‑party services beyond model downloads from Hugging Face.
-- For production, use TLS termination, secrets management, and a WSGI server (e.g., gunicorn/uwsgi) behind a reverse proxy.

 ## Troubleshooting
 - Models fail to load: ensure network access; try GEN_MODEL=google/flan-t5-small.
 - FAISS dimension mismatch: the app rebuilds the index; if issues persist, remove vectorstore/ and re‑index.